Q. What is Open Minds?

-Q. What sort of issues can CAMHS help with?
+Q. What sort of issues can Open Minds help with?

-A. Tier 2 CAMHS helps parents and professionals to address concerns about the emotional or mental health of a child or young person up to age 18.
-CAMHS may become more closely involved if there is evidence that the concern is continuing despite efforts to address it by those who currently know the child.
+A. Open Minds (Northpoint) helps parents and professionals to address concerns about the emotional or mental health of a child or young person up to age 18.
+They may become more closely involved if there is evidence that the concern is continuing despite efforts to address it by those who currently know the child.

-The remit of Tier 3 specialist CAMHS is the assessment, diagnosis, and treatment of more complex conditions such as ADHD and Autistic Spectrum Disorders, or where the problem is of greater severity, complexity, and duration.
+The remit of Open Minds (SWYT) is the assessment and diagnosis of conditions such as ADHD and Autistic Spectrum Disorders, or where the problem is of greater severity, complexity, and duration.

 - Persistent anxiety disorders and phobias

 - Eating disorders